-This article will cover advanced setup features for businesses requiring further customisation to suit their business needs.
+This article will cover advanced setup features for businesses requiring further customization to suit their business needs.

 Step 1 - General